 The ability to measure one competitor's performance against another is the heart of competitive athletics.
 In a country as large as the USA, it's important to have measurement tools to evaluate the performance of skiers around the nation.
-Performance of USSA athletes is evaluated through various ranking lists.
+Athlete performance is evaluated through various ranking lists.
 Athletes competing in scored competitions earn points, which are calculated mathematically to allow ranking lists to be developed.
-Ranking lists, in turn, are used by U.S. Ski & Snowboard for selection to teams, entry into higher level competitions and for development projects.
+Ranking lists, in turn, are used by U.S. Ski & Snowboard for selection to teams, entry into higher-level competitions and development projects.

 Alpine Ranking List Overview

 Ski racers are: 1) scored by total points for each seeded competition in which they finish without disqualification, 2) ranked nationally and internationally according to their earned total points, and 3) seeded in subsequent competitions according to their total points earned in previous events.
 Thus, in ski racing, things are done "by the numbers".

 Points are used in ski racing because of the unique character of the sport: there is no precisely defined standard field, track, or course for the competition.
 To compensate for courses of different length, on widely varying terrain, and on snow surfaces that can differ considerably, the FIS legislated 1) guidelines, such as minimum vertical drop, minimum and maximum number of gates, and gate dimensions, for the setting of courses, and 2) formulas for assigning points by relating a racer’s time to the winner’s time.